xBelugazx/JavaScript_practice/README.md

-This file is practice space for using js
+This file is a practice space for using js